 Who wants to sit and watch people play video games all day?
 Millions of people, it turns out.
-Live-streaming website Twitch is one of the biggest things in video games, with more than 100 million unique monthly viewers who come to watch the wealth of professional tournaments, gaming talk shows and casual solo sessions that the site's 2-million-plus broadcasters offer.
+Live-streaming website Twitch is one of the biggest things in video games, with 15 million daily viewers who come to watch the wealth of professional tournaments, gaming talk shows and casual solo sessions that the site's 2-million-plus broadcasters offer.

 Image Credit: Jeremy Lips/Tom's GuideBut while only a lucky few make it to the NBA or the NFL, anyone with a decent PC or modern game console can be a Twitch streamer.
 If you want to take a shot at Twitch stardom, here's everything you need to know, from basic hardware requirements to tips from the pros on keeping viewers happy.